 Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
-The school's whistleblowing code is available from the office or on the Google Drive; this enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code, which is on the website, staff Google Drive and from the school office, enables staff to raise concerns or allegations, initially in confidence and for a sensitive enquiry to take place.